Ahmed-Hamdy101/Awesome-Material/README.md

 # Cyber Security Career
  - this Tutorial unavailable right we will patch it later [Career Path]()
-# How to Build IOS App On Windwos With Swift
+# IOS On Windows
   - this Tutorial unavailable right we will patch it later
   - VMware installation on Win
   - Download Xcode and install
   - Launch Xcode and start